Discipline of Authentic Movement Teacher

-Fran Lavendel began work with Janet Adler in 1992, discovering the Discipline of Authentic Movement as ‘home’ in embodied being and as an opening to the possibility of direct experience of boundless being—of the all and the nothing.
+Fran Lavendel began work with Janet Adler in 1992, discovering the Discipline of Authentic Movement as ‘home’ in embodied being and as an opening to the possibility of direct experience of boundless being.
 She worked with Janet individually and in groups from that time to the present as the Discipline of Authentic Movement became central to her life.

 Other teachers have been significant along the path.
 Fran’s encounter, in 1984, with Bonnie Bainbridge Cohen and her teaching of Body-Mind Centering® was the beginning of a 5-year experiential study of the physical body.
 This work led to thoroughly knowing the felt sense of embodiment, affirming that our perceptual, emotional, and spiritual experiences derive directly from our physicality.

 Fran has been teaching the Discipline of Authentic Movement to individuals and small groups since 1995 and also offers supervision.
 For those who live far away, the work, at intervals, is intensive for several days at a time.
-An annual five-day Discipline of Authentic Movement springtime retreat is held in a lovely tranquil setting in northeast Scotland.
+Fran offers several 4-day non-residential group retreats each year in her studio in Penicuik (close to Edinburgh).